Newly Admitted Students

 Welcome to Trinity College!

 As a newly admitted student, there are many things you have to do or take into consideration before classes begin in September.
 Your transition to U of T will be an exciting time, but can sometimes feel overwhelming.
 Don't worry, the staff in the Trinity Registrar's Office are here to help.
 We are a reliable first stop for any questions or concerns you may have about academic or financial matters.
 Please use the contact information on the right to get in touch with one of our advisors.
-We look forward to meeting you over the following months, either at Spring Orientation, our Course Enrolment Sessions in June/July or interacting with you by phone, e-mail or Skype.
+We look forward to meeting you over the upcoming months, whether at Spring Orientation in June or through our phone, email, in-person, and Skype advising sessions offered over the summer.

 - Trinity Residence - FAQ